neondatabase/website/content/docs/manage/integrations.md

 - **Manage**: A list of integrations that have already been added to your project.
 - **Add**: These are integrations available for you to add and use immediately.
-- **Request**: These are the integrations that will be available in the near future.
+- **Request**: Upcoming integrations that you can express interest in to help prioritize their release.

 ## Manage integrations